(Featured image by Instagram artist @ohhappydani, whose website can be found here)

 “The fact that covert racism exists – that we even use the term ‘covert’ to describe it – is overwhelming proof that as a society we are not sufficiently educated about race.
 If people do not educate themselves adequately on an individual level, we lack the awareness to call out acts that are intrinsically racist.
 If every individual understood race and did their research about racism, then ‘covert’ racism would not be ‘covert’ at all.
 It would – as a product of education – become socially acceptable no more.”

 It is easy to pass off covert racism as insignificant.
 But those whose comments engrain our identity as ‘Other’ in the everyday context are not simply strangers with whom we have the misfortune to interact.
 They are our teachers, our managers, our leaders.
 They decide whether to employ us.
 They grade our assessments.
 They make arrests and choose who is sentenced.
 Quotidian biases dictate our life trajectories.
 Suddenly, minor remarks and subtle discriminations are not so harmless; they are not a world away from the brutality that has led to the protests that char the streets of Minneapolis.

 Surface activism will not do.
 Discreet racial othering must be acknowledged and extinguished.
-White complicity needs to end.
+White complicity must end.